larapozza/Snakemake-Tutorial/README.md

 #### Start Gitpod

-In the browser’s address bar, prefix the entire URL with `gitpod.io/#` and press `ENTER` (another option is to install Gitpod browser extension:
+In the browser’s address bar (of this repository), prefix the entire URL with `gitpod.io/#` and press `ENTER` (another option is to install Gitpod browser extension:

 - Chrome: https://chrome.google.com/webstore/detail/gitpod-always-ready-to-co/dodmmooeoklaejobgleioelladacbeki